AnandhanRajagopal/dotnet-maui-contributions/README.md

 - Acted as a **bridge between development and testing**, focusing on the **design, reliability, and infrastructure** of the automated testing ecosystem for **.NET MAUI**.
 - Led a **team of five engineers**, providing technical guidance and approving contributions related to device, unit, and UI test automation.
-- Contributed not only to test implementation but also to the **core test framework development**, **Appium migration tools**, and **infrastructure scripts** used in CI/CD.
+- Fixing flaky CI tests promptly and write feature matrix tests for all .NET MAUI controls—ensuring cross-platform consistency and full coverage.
 - **Verified open GitHub issues** by reproducing them on both the reported and latest MAUI builds, updating issue threads with detailed technical feedback.
 - Collaborated closely with **Microsoft engineers** to ensure stability in test runs across multiple platforms (Android, iOS, Windows, macOS).
-- Conducted reviews and validations for **Pull Requests (PRs)** to maintain consistency, quality, and performance across testing pipelines.
+- Conducted reviews and validations for **Pull Requests (PRs)** to maintain consistency, quality, and performance.

 ---